-There is currently no guidance on what is meant by the term 'the same, or substantially similar, work' in the context of these new fixed term provisions.
+There is limited guidance on what is meant by the term 'the same, or substantially similar, work' in the context of the fixed term provisions.

 However, in determining whether, overall, an employee is performing work which is the same or substantially similar to that which the employee was previously performing for the employer, it's likely that the contract and employment relationship will be considered holistically.